chunweiz/CCUX/doc/module.md

 ##

 This is how the boilerplate codes of your controller looks like.
 We are using AMD (sap.ui.define) to load all the necessary dependencies.
-AMD should be the default way for you to load your dependencies unless you have very good reason not to.
+AMD loading style is the default way for you to load your dependencies.

 ```
 /*global sap*/